Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 | $J_{accel}$ |    4.774932    |   3.797785   |    0.793123    |     0.174308    |

-While these examples used planar gait simulations, `MEP` is agnostic to model complexity or task, and is being used successfully in our ongoing research  [@Joshi2023; @Sundararajan2023] of locomotor performance in humans and other animals.
+While these examples used planar gait simulations, `MEP` is agnostic to model complexity or task, and is being used successfully in our ongoing research  [e.g. @Joshi2023; @Sundararajan2023] of locomotor performance in humans and other animals.
 GNU Octave support would require minimal syntactical modification.
 An additional benefit of sequestering novel goals into ExtendProblem is being able to back-port goals from a newer OpenSim version to an older version (i.e. taking a goal from OpenSim 4.4 and bringing that functionality to 4.2).
 Ultimately, `MEP` offers a modular framework to rapidly develop, test and compare novel MocoGoals for features beyond OpenSim Moco’s current scope.

 # Funding